+All monies raised during these events are used to improve care answer any medical questions.

-2016/17 achievements Further work for 2017/18 Improved patient experience of food We have listened to our patients who have asked for more varied menus.
-We will continue to monitor satisfaction with food through patient surveys and benchmarking against our peers.
-The Trust's 2016 inpatient survey showed significant improvement in food choices.
+Improved patient experience of food

+We have listened to our patients who have asked for more varied menus.

 For our evening meals we serve two hot choices or a salad or sandwich.
 For lunch we offer two hot choices or a sandwich.

 Our 'chef of the day' makes daily visits to each ward to ensure the quality of food that is being served, and speak to patients who have any specific dietary requirements.

 Healthier eating options, soft/pureed food items which are easy to chew and swallow, gluten free and vegetarian options continue to be incorporated into the menus.

 We ensure that patients have ready access to drinks and snacks between meal times, which is important for those with small appetites.

+improvement in food choices.

+We will continue to monitor satisfaction with food through patient surveys and benchmarking against our peers.
+The Trust's 2016 inpatient survey showed significant